 This can cause drivers to exceed legal hours of service limits, falsify logs, or speed.
 Drivers may get behind the wheel fatigued or while using prescription or over-the-counter medication.
-All of these factors can lead to serious accidents resulting in injury or death of innocent Texas citizens.
+All of these factors can lead to serious accidents resulting in injury or death of innocent citizens.

 Other factors leading to truck accidents: